 To assess how well our tested flips were able to handle some serious water, every pair got a chilly river bath on a hot day.
 Here we see some of the contenders with the Chaco Flip EcoTread - an easy top performer for this metric - on the far right.

 The EcoTread has fairly decent traction, particularly when on dry terrain.
 Chaco's and dry rock go together like peanut butter and jelly.
 Wet slick terrain can be difficult for all shoes, but the relatively smooth sole of the EcoTread felt a bit more slippy than some of our other models.
 Additionally, the waffle-pattern texture on the footbed is very slick when wet, though it does dry quickly.
 All in all this flip is decent, but if you're going to be hiking and scrambling a lot, we recommend getting a version with a back strap like the Astral Rosa or checking out the highly sticky Merrell Around Town Thong.
 The Tide II also provided surprisingly impressive traction and stability for a relatively minimal sandal.

-When on dry rock the EcoTread was fantastic for traction, but when the shoe gets wet it can temporarily feel quite insecure.
+When on dry rock the EcoTread is fantastic for traction, but when the shoe gets wet it can temporarily feel quite insecure.

 The Flip EcoTread ended up in the lower middle half of the group in our style polls.
 It's got a sporty enough look that it doesn't appeal to everyone, yet also has a strong fan base and a bit of a cult following.
 The number of strap patterns and colors available from Chaco also means that you can customize your look, anything from all black to lighter and brighter like our tested model.